Crumpets and scones. The first thing I think of is the British.

 Matcha Almond Scones with Bergamot Glaze

-- 1 Tbsp granulated sugar plus extra for sprinkling on top
+- 15 g granulated sugar plus extra for sprinkling on top

-- ½ C heavy cream reserve 1 T for brushing tops
+- 125 ml heavy whipping cream reserve 1 tablespoon for brushing the tops

-- In a food processor, add in the butter, AP flour, sifted matcha powder, baking powder and sugar.
+- In a food processor, add in the butter, all-purpose flour, sifted matcha powder, baking powder and sugar.

-- Pulse intermittently until the mixture if mealy, like coarse bread crumbs.
+- Pulse intermittently until the mixture becomes sandy or mealy, like coarse bread crumbs.

 - Gradually add in the heavy cream while pulsing a few times, just until the dough starts to form.
 Don't over mix the dough or it will become tough.

-- Dump the mixture onto a large clean parchment paper and gently shape into a square, about ½ inch thick.
-Cut into triangles (on the diagonal) and place into the freezer for 15-20 minutes.
+- Dump the mixture onto your work surface or a large piece of parchment paper and gently shape into a square, about ½ inch thick.

-- Remove from the freezer and brush the tops with the reserved heavy cream.
-Sprinkle the tops with a pinch of sugar.
+- Remove from the freezer and brush the tops of the scones with 1 tablespoon reserved heavy cream.
+Add a few flaked almonds and sprinkle the tops with sugar (if you wish).

-- Remove from oven and cool completely before drizzling with bergamot glaze (recipe below).
+- Remove from oven and cool completely before drizzling with bergamot glaze.

 - Combine all ingredients into a small bowl and mix until there are no lumps.

-- Drizzle the tops of the scones with the glaze and let it harden before serving.
+- Drizzle the tops of the scones with the glaze and let it set before serving.